joshuadevp/MyWebsite/README.md

 Source for my website.
-Little place to show off some fun code and practice coding.
+Little place to practice coding and show it off.